TejusReddy19/project-new/README.md

 You can now use the Client ID and Client Secret in your application to authenticate and interact with the Spotify API.

+THIS IS NOT COMPLETE JUST CODEING PART
+FRONT END PART IS PENDING...